Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Evaluation

 \section{Evaluation}

 In this section, we discuss the analysis results of \ourtool and focus on three research questions.

-\paragraph{Experiment Setup} \ourtool runs on an Ubuntu 22.04 server with 192 CPU cores and 512 GB of memory.
+\paragraph{Experiment Setup} \ourtool runs in a real home environment on a MacBook with macOS 15.6.1 and 16 GB of memory.

-\paragraph{Dataset} In this paper, we first collected a total of 12,700 MCP servers from three sources, including two public hosting platforms (Pulse MCP~\cite{pulsemcp} and MCP Market~\cite{mcpmarket}) and one open-source repository (Awesome MCP Servers~\cite{awesome}).
-To enable large-scale deployment and analysis, we focused on MCP servers packaged for direct execution with \texttt{npx}\cite{npx} or \texttt{uvx}\cite{uvx}, which bundle all required dependencies and configurations, allowing them to run out-of-the-box without additional setup.
-Among the collected servers, 2,191 meet this condition.
-The other servers required source code compilation and other environment configurations, making them unsuitable for large-scale deployment and analysis.
-During our experiment, we attempted to connect all 2,191 MCP servers and successfully established functional connections with 1,360 servers.
+\paragraph{Dataset} In this paper, we collected MCP servers from three sources, including two public hosting platforms (Pulse MCP\cite{pulsemcp} and MCP Market\cite{mcpmarket}) and one open-source repository (Awesome MCP Servers\cite{awesome}).
+To facilitate MCP server deployment and ensure the feasibility of large-scale measurement analysis, we focused on MCP servers packaged for direct execution with \texttt{npx}\cite{npx} or \texttt{uvx}\cite{uvx}, which bundle all required dependencies and configurations.
+Finally, we collected 1,360 MCP servers.
 These servers exposed 12,230 tools, which formed the dataset for our subsequent measurement and analysis.
 The sources of these servers and tools are detailed in \autoref{tab:sources}.

-To support our overall analysis, it is essential to examine not only the number of MCP servers but also their functional categories, since different contexts imply different risks (e.g., information retrieval or social media servers as ingestion sources, command execution or cloud services for privacy collection or disclosure).
-We employed LLMs to semantically parse server descriptions and usage documentation, mapping each server to high-level categories such as Information Retrieval, Command Execution, or Communication \& Email, with ambiguous cases cross-validated across multiple models. \autoref{tab:category_server} shows the detailed category distribution of the MCP servers we collected.
-It is worth noting that the Others category represents an aggregation of many functional categories that individually contain only a few servers.
+To support our analysis, we examined not only the number of MCP servers but also their functional categories, as different contexts entail distinct risks (i.e., ingestion via information retrieval or social media, privacy disclosure via command execution or cloud services).
+We used LLMs to semantically parse server descriptions and documentation, classifying them into high-level categories, such as Information Retrieval, Command Execution, and Communication \& Email, with ambiguous cases cross-validated across multiple models. \autoref{tab:category_server} presents the category distribution of our collected MCP servers, with the Others category combining numerous small categories with a few servers.

-\paragraph{Analysis Efficiency} For all 1,360 servers and 12,230 tools, \ourtool performed a total of 159 hours of analysis, with an average processing time of 420 seconds per server and 46.8 seconds per tool.